-CFEH collects uses and discloses information about our clients for the following purposes:
+We collect, use, and disclose information about our patients for the following purposes:

-- To assess our clients eye health needs and provide appropriate services, including (if required) ophthalmology services provided through South Eastern Sydney Area Health Service (SESIAHS).
+- To assess our patients’ eye health needs and provide appropriate services, including (if required) ophthalmology services provided through South Eastern Sydney Area Health Service (SESIAHS).

-- To communicate with our clients referring practitioner and other relevant health-care providers, as required.
+- To communicate with our patients’ referring practitioner and other relevant healthcare providers, as required.

 - To conduct valuable research and teaching in the area of eye health.

-- To enable us to contact our clients.
+- To enable us to contact our patients.
 This may include distributing useful and important information and booking appointments.

-- In the event of an emergency, we may disclose client information to notify a family member or emergency contact person as specified by the client.
+- In the event of an emergency, we may disclose patients’ information to notify a family member or emergency contact person as specified by the patient.

-CFEH collects information relating to clients from a number of sources, including their referral form, registration form, consultation and testing.
+We collect information relating to patients from a number of sources, including their referral form, registration form, their consultation, and their diagnostic tests.